SamuelSlavka/zk-wallet/README.md

 - 32 headers 13 GB ram

 #### Proof publishing to smart contracti
-Will publish previosuly generated proofs.
+Will publish previosuly generated proofs when wider range than 32 the proofs will be batched into single message, creating only one chckpoin.

     python3 ./Server/main.py interact [blockchainId] [start height] [end height]

 #### For zokrates and smart contract testing:
-create proof default for btc headers 0 to 32 and send it to contract
+Create proof default for btc headers 0 to 32 and send it to the contract.

     make proof